Theerapong/Terraform-and-DigitalOcean/README.md

 # Terraform-and-DigitalOcean
 this is a test

+# Before run

+We have to generate PublicKey from our terminal, then put it into DigitalOcean Dashboard.
+At main.tf , refer to it as well

-# how to start
+# How to run

-firstly , we have to configure Key between Terminal and DigitalOcean

-using

-`export DO_PAT="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"`
+`terraform init`

+`terraform apply`